inkandfeet/inkdb/README.md

 4. On changes (and first run), recursively decrypt the tree with the user's private key.
 5. On user data add, save to local sync'd object, see in watch, encrypt with the public key and put into data store.

-Using a second device/logging in:
-1. Authenticate with the server over SSL.
-2. Recieve pub/priv pair via SSL and session token
-3. Follow 1-5 above.

 Zero-knowledge path:
-1. Follow 1-3 from the above.
+1. Follow 1-4 from the standard account list.
 2. Generate local zero-knowledge zeropub/zeropriv
 3. Ask the user to provide a zero-knowledge password.
-4. Encrypt local zeropub/zeropriv pair using the zero-knowledge-pass.
+4. Encrypt local zeropub/zeropriv pair using the PBKDF(zero-knowledge-pass).
 5. Send encrypted zeropair to server, save.
 6. (Optional) Save working zero-knowledge pair into localstorage (If user chooses when entering password.
 Default to not save.)
 7. Use the zero-knowledge pair instead of passed pair to encrypt/decrypt.